 Business Identity Across the Web

 Your business identity must stay consistent.
-Name, category, and services should match.
-This supports entity-based search and E-E-A-T. It also strengthens Knowledge Graph signals.
-A clear identity helps search engines like Google.
+Name, category, and services should match everywhere.
+This supports entity-based search and E-E-A-T signals.
+It also strengthens Knowledge Graph connections.
+A clear, consistent identity helps search engines confidently show your business to the right people.

 Citations, Listings & Knowledge Graph Signals

-Local citations confirm your existence.
+Local citations confirm your existence and location.
 They also support authority and relevance.
-Listings on trusted sites matter more than quantity.
+Listings on trusted sites matter more than sheer quantity.
 Accuracy always beats volume.
-This helps maintain strong local relevance.
+This helps maintain strong local relevance over time.

 Near Me SEO Best Practices Checklist